 “After I got the final denial for disability, I read the judge’s letter.
 It said my psychiatrist wrote that my Bipolar was ‘in remission.’
 She had been writing notes like this for two years, the whole time I was applying for disability.
 I had no idea.” – SO

 Collecting and reading your medical records is one of the best things you can do to help your disability case.

 Unfortunately, sometimes people have difficulty getting copies of their mental health records.

 For physical health, doctors are legally required to release all your records to you.
 For mental health, the laws are trickier and in some cases the doctor’s office may not release your records to you directly for “your own protection.”

 In some cases, you may just decide to make peace with this.
-If you have talked to your psych doctor and you feel confident that she believes you are disabled and completely supports your disability application, you may decide to just live without the written proof.
+If you have talked to your psych doctor and you feel confident that she completely supports your disability application, and your doctor has willing filled out a Mental RFC form and showed you everything written, then you may decide to just live without reading the full records.

 On the other hand, if you are scrappy and motivated, or if you are not really sure what your doc might be writing, here are some workarounds:

-Updated April 2017 by Lily Silver.
+Updated August 2017.
 Please comment below with stories, questions, input or ideas.
-Please let me know if any links on this page stop working.
+Please let us know if any links on this page stop working.